 {MAP} Visiting the Cathedral is one of the top things to do in Zagreb for free – and we recommend allowing a little extra time to explore the church and grounds.

-Construction of the Zagreb Cathedral dates to 1094, the same year the Diocese of Zagreb was first established.
+Construction of the Cathedral dates to 1094, the same year the Diocese of Zagreb was first established.
 However, the church was damaged in an attack, then destroyed and rebuilt in the 13th century.
-In the 15th century, fortifications (some of which still remain) were built around the church to better protect it from invaders.
+In the 15th century, fortifications (some of which still remain) were built to better protect it from invaders.

-Then, in 1880 (and again in 2020), the Cathedral sustained severe damage from an earthquake…and reconstruction has been ongoing ever since.
-Prior to the Zagreb 2020 earthquake, the twin gothic spires reached the height of 355 feet and could be seen from nearly everywhere in Zagreb….now, they are a bit shorter.
+Then, in 1880 (and again in 2020), the Cathedral sustained severe damage from an earthquake.
+Prior to the Zagreb 2020 earthquake, the twin gothic spires reached the height of 355 feet and could be seen from nearly everywhere in the city.

 The cathedral’s interior is heavily decorated with works of art and large chandeliers (rumored to have come from Las Vegas, of all places!).
 Alojzije Stepinac, the Archbishop of Zagreb during World War II, is buried behind the main altar and many people offer flowers and candles around his monument.